 - If your plans align with items on this list, you can then make an expression of interest to BCLN.
 Click here to take you to the form and a short video outlining the process.

 - A project officer will then contact you to organise a site visit to your property where they will discuss your project, map and photograph your proposed project site.

 - The project officer then makes a presentation to the local Landcare group who decide whether to approve the project.

 - You are then notified of the outcome by the Project Officer and if successful, a Project Management Agreement plan is created and signed by BCLN and the Landholder.

 - Once approved a project is eligible for fencing subsidies and free tubestock plants and/or seed for direct seeding matched to the indigenous vegetation type that once covered the land.

 - Labor for site preparation, planting and fencing is usually provided by the landholder.

 - You may also like to host a Community Planting day for help with planting your plants.
 Click here for our Landholder guidelines to organising a community planting day.
-Generally followed by a barbie and a beer!
+Generally followed by delicious BBQ!